econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ![](assets/paynym17.png)

-Alternativively, you can spend from your Post-Mix wallet directly to your PayNym contact.
+Alternatively, you can spend from your Post-Mix wallet directly to your PayNym contact.

 - Navigate to your Post-Mix wallet, press the `blue "+" sign` and select `Send`.
-- Press the avatar icon in the uppeer right-hand corner.
+- Press the avatar icon in the upper right-hand corner.
 - Select your contact from the list that pops up.
 - Enter your amount, review transaction, and broadcast.